Syed-Umair/logger/README.md

 * Also we support bugsnag here so you can register your bugsnag by uncommenting

-* include bugsnagKey : &lt;yourAPIkey&gt; in your package.json
+* include bugsnagKey : yourAPIkey in your package.json

 * by default bugsnag.notify is added to the error method.